Sumner soldier who lost leg in Iraq awarded new car on Veterans Day

 “I have issues with thinking I deserve anything,” Watters, of Sumner, said Monday at a Veterans Day event at the Museum of Flight.

 He had to get over that, and fast.
-As part of a collaboration between Wells Fargo and Marysville Ford, Watters was gifted with a 2019 Ford Ecosport through the Military Warriors Support Foundation’s Transportation4Heroes program.
+As part of a collaboration between Wells Fargo and Marysville Ford, Watters was gifted with a 2019 Ford EcoSport through the Military Warriors Support Foundation’s Transportation4Heroes program.

 “This is going to ease our financial burden,” said Watters, 40, a former team leader in the 2nd Battalion, 75th Ranger Regiment who is now a member of the Tacoma Police Department.
 He is a patrol officer, as well as a member of the bomb squad.